Body of Army Staff Sgt. Ryan Knauss returns to East Tennessee

-Army Staff Sgt.
-Ryan Knauss, a Knoxville native who lost his life in the Kabul airport bombing last month, returns to East Tennessee.
+East Tennesseans lined the procession route as the body of Army Staff Sgt.
+Ryan Knauss, a Knoxville native who died in the Kabul airport bombing in August, was escorted from the airport to Mynatt Funeral Home.

 KNOXVILLE, Tenn.
 (WVLT) - Army Staff Sgt.
 Ryan Knauss made a final trip home Thursday morning and was welcomed home by hundreds of East Tennesseans.
 His body landed at McGhee Tyson Airport around 10:30 a.m. and was transported in a procession to Mynatt Funeral Home.